-Council plays a significant role in encouraging environmental responsibility among local businesses, community groups, households and schools and has ongoing programs that cover many aspects of ecologically sustainable development (See Sustainability Projects).
+Council plays a significant role in encouraging environmental responsibility among local businesses, community groups, households and schools and has ongoing programmes that cover many aspects of ecologically sustainable development.

-By undertaking internal planning and management, Coffs Harbour City Council is working hard to minimise the environmental impacts of its operations and protect environmentally sensitive areas.
+Through internal planning and management, we are working hard to minimise the environmental impacts of our operations and protect environmentally sensitive areas.

 Climate Change Action

-In September 2013, Council adopted a Climate Change Policy which acknowledges the reality of climate change and that climate change will impact on both the current and future way of life for the whole Coffs Harbour community and our natural and built environment.
+In September 2013, Council adopted a Climate Change Policy which acknowledges the reality of climate change and its impact on both the current and future way of life for the whole Coffs Harbour community and our natural and built environment.

-With the adoption of the policy Council commits to:
+With the adoption of the policy we committed to:

 · Reducing Council’s contribution to climate change and supporting the community to reduce their contribution to climate change.